 Batch server overview

-This article describes batch processing and batch servers, and how to plan for their use.
+This topic describes batch processing and batch servers, and how to plan for their use.

 You should become familiar with the following aspects of the batch framework:

-- A batch task is an activity that is run by a batch job.
+A batch task is an activity that is run by a batch job.
 You can add batch tasks that have multiple types of dependencies to a batch job.
-You can also configure AOS instances to run multiple threads, each of which runs a task.
-All batch tasks that are waiting to be run can be run by any available AOS instance that is configured as a batch server.
-To improve throughput and reduce overall execution time, you can define a batch job as many tasks and then use a batch server to run the tasks against all available AOS instances.
+You can also configure AOS servers to run multiple threads, with each thread executing a task.
+All batch tasks that are waiting for execution can be executed by any available AOS server that is configured as a batch server.
+You can choose to define a batch job as many tasks, and then use a batch server to execute the tasks against all available AOS instances to improve throughput and reduce overall execution time.

-- A batch group is an attribute of a batch task.
-A batch group lets the administrator determine or specify which AOS instance runs the task.
-When you create a new task, it's put in the default batch group.
-All batch servers are configured to process the default batch group and the waiting tasks from any job.
-Additionally, you can create a named batch group, and then set an affinity between that batch group and specific AOS instances.
-After you create this affinity, only the specified AOS instances will process tasks from the named batch group, and those AOS instances will process tasks from the named batch group only.
-You can also add the default batch group to the configured servers, if that batch group is required.
+A batch group is an attribute of a batch task that allows the administrator to determine which AOS runs the task.
+When you create a new task, it is put in the default batch group.
+All batch servers are configured to process the default batch group and to process waiting tasks from any job.
+You can create a named batch group and set an affinity between the batch group and specific AOS servers.
+When you have created this affinity, only the configured AOS servers will process tasks from the named batch group only.
+You can also add the default batch group to the configured servers, if it is required.

 Batch server topology planning

-The capacity of a batch server is based on the maximum number of threads that can run concurrently on the AOS instance.
-Each thread runs one batch task.
+The capacity of a batch server is determined based on the maximum number of threads that can run on the AOS server concurrently.
+Each thread executes one batch task.
 You can add complex dependencies between or among tasks.
-You can run these tasks in serial steps or parallel steps, depending on the business logic and requirements.
-All tasks that don't have any dependencies are considered parallel tasks.
-AOS instances that are configured as batch servers periodically check for tasks that are waiting to be processed.
+You can run these tasks in a serial steps or parallel steps, depending on the business logic and requirements.
+All tasks that do not have any dependencies are considered parallel tasks.
+AOS servers that are configured as batch servers periodically check for tasks that are waiting for processing.
 The batch server assigns each parallel task to a thread and starts to process the thread.

-You can run multiple threads across multiple AOS instances.
-Each AOS instance automatically runs multiple threads, depending on that capacity that is defined in the configuration settings.
-Therefore, parallel tasks from a job can be run on multiple threads across multiple AOS instances.
+You can run multiple threads across multiple AOS servers.
+Each AOS automatically runs multiple threads, depending on capacity that is defined in the configuration settings.
+Therefore, parallel tasks from a job can execute on multiple threads across multiple AOS servers.

-A batch server checks for available threads one time per minute.
-Therefore, you might have to wait for a minute before you see that a waiting task is picked up for processing by an available thread.
+A batch server checks for available threads once a minute.
+Therefore, you might have to wait for a minute before you can see a waiting task being picked up for processing by an available thread.